|

 better even in many instances.
 The good part is that it's weedless and a

-popper is not.
-You can throw it into tulles and trees and brush and wait for
+braid, more below), you can throw it into tulles and trees and brush and wait for

 a couple of seconds and then twitch